stefonarch/LXQt-Wayland-files/README.md

 ### Waybar

-See `waybar` folder; used here _only_ for systray/notification area, cpu/ram/temp/disk/keyboard-state - see screenshot hyprland.
+See `waybar` folder and config; used for systray/notification area, cpu/ram/temp/disk/keyboard-state.

 For `keyboard-state` working make sure your user is member of the "input" group.